Juan de Orduña

-Juan de Orduña y Fernández-Shaw (27 December 1900 – 3 February 1974) was a Spanish film director, screenwriter and actor.
 Subservient to the ideological tenets and preferences of Francoism, he was one of the regime's standout directors during the autarchy period.
-Nevertheless, his film "Follow the Legion" has been seen as a disguised story of homosexual love, and de Orduña was a homosexual.
-He particularly earned recognition for his epic-historicist films, including the extravagant Madness for Love (1948), "an immense commercial success".
+Nevertheless, his film ¡A mi la legión! has been seen as a disguised story of homosexual love, and de Orduña was homosexual himself.
+He particularly earned recognition for his epic-historicist films, including the extravagant Locura de amor (1948), "an immense commercial success".